 Make sure you pick out your outfit the day before.
 You do not want to be last minute trying outfits on and then run late for your interview.
 We have a more detailed blog on what to wear to a job interview.

 There is no excuse for being late.
 Be prepared.
 Drive to the interview location prior to the interview so you can see how long it takes you to get there and so you know where the business is.
 There is nothing worse than getting lost on the day of an interview, running in late and flustered.
 Also look at the parking options.
 Check whether it is easy to park or if finding parking may take time.
 Allocate extra time on the day for this.

 7. Leave your phone in the car.

 Phones are distractions.
 Even if your phone is on silent, the vibrations in your bag or the flashing screen can be a distraction.
-You want to prove the interviewer that they are your whole focus.
-Getting this job is important to you, and they have you undivided attention.
+You want to prove to the interviewer that they are your whole focus.
+Getting this job is important to you, and they have your undivided attention.
 Taking your phone into the interview and placing it on the table shows that your phone is most important and is often seen as rude.

 8. Ask your own questions to the interviewer.

 How long have you been with the company?